The first part of the port's Makefile

 or

-as the version.yyyy
+as the version.yyyymmdd

 Use any letter.
-Here, d
+Here, d here stands

 for date, if the source is a Git

-followed by the commit date
+repository, g followed by the commit date

-is commonly used, using s
+is commonly used, using s for snapshot is

 also common.